Eleonora2004/DataCleaner/README.md

 63000.0
 0
 1
 This project is licensed under the Apache 2.0 License.
-See the LICENSE file for deta Contributions are welcome!
+See the [LICENSE](LICENSE) file for details.
+Contributions are welcome!
 Please review the CONTRIBUTING.md and CODE_OF_CONDUCT.md files before submitting a pull request.